gglessner/soxfuzz/README.md

 # soxfuzz
 Python3 audo file fuzzer based on pysox and pydub

 This is PoC code to evade biometric voiceprint checks for recorded audio.
-At the moment, you will need to manually install pysox and pydub and create a subdirectory named "chunks".

 	Usage: ./soxfuzz.py [OPTIONS]